 How is Columbia's endowment doing?

 Due to the generosity of donors and strategic investment management, the University’s endowment continues to grow.
-Columbia’s endowment closed at $10.9 billion for the period ending on June 30, 2018, an 8.7 percent increase in value over fiscal year 2017.
-The University’s trailing 10-year annualized investment returns of 8.0 percent place it among the top in its peer group.
-As a reference point, Columbia’s investment returns considerably exceeded a blended benchmark index of 70% equity and 30% debt over the most recent ten-year period.
+Columbia’s endowment closed at $11.3 billion for the period ending on June 30, 2020.
+The University’s trailing 10-year annualized investment return was 9.1 percent.

 How does Columbia's endowment compare with that of our peers?